 Yidaki Master Class with Djalu

-Included: transport to the homeland, meals, accommodation and expert tuition from the Master.
+Included: Transport, meals, accommodation and expert tuition from the Master.

 Not Included: Flights and transit accommodation in Nhulunbuy